How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 What happens if I fail to register for VAT?

-You may face penalties, backdated VAT liabilities, interest charges, and compliance investigations.
+Businesses may face penalties, interest charges, backdated VAT liabilities, and compliance investigations.

 Can foreign companies obtain a Danish VAT number?

 Yes.
-Foreign businesses conducting taxable activities in Denmark may need Danish VAT registration.
+Foreign companies carrying out taxable activities in Denmark may need Danish VAT registration.

 Conclusion